jessewaweru/CustomerSegmentation/README.md

 ![Customer_Churn](images/C_churn_plot.png)
 *Bar graph showcasing the final three-month trend of total spent by customers*

-From the results of the plot, It is clear that customer id number 12415, 14646 and 16684.
-The business could target these customers through digital marketing and start offering personalized promotions an discounts for the beginning of the next fiscal year such as bulk order discounting.
+The plot indicates that customer IDs 12415, 14646, and 16684 are particularly valuable.
+The business could implement targeted digital marketing campaigns and offer personalized promotions and discounts, such as bulk order discounts, at the beginning of the next fiscal year to maximize engagement with these customers.

 ### 3. Who are the store's most valuable customers in terms of Customer lifetime value?